peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `x` (Type: Number)<br>
-    X-coordinate of the end of the line segment.
+    X coordinate of the end of the line segment.
 * `y` (Type: Number)<br>
-    Y-coordinate of the end of the line segment.
+    Y coordinate of the end of the line segment.

 #### Return Value